UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-bundle-oneiss.md

 | Draft as of 2025-10-16 | *Computable Name*:RSBundleONEISS |

-Bundle for Facility ONEISS submission containing patient, encounter, conditions, observations, and supporting documents.
+Document Bundle for Facility ONEISS submission.
+The first entry MUST be a Composition that organizes and references the other resources in the bundle (Patient, Encounter, Condition, Observations, DocumentReference, Procedure, ServiceRequest).

 **Usages:**